Managed IT Services

 3. Automating Identity Management

-Automating identity management is also among the best practices for SaaS security.
+Automating identity management is among the leading best practices for SaaS security checklists.
 This is because, by controlling the identities and users provisioned in your SaaS applications, you can avoid rogue or unauthorised users from gaining access to your system.

 4. Removing Zombie (Dormant) Accounts